ieperen3039/BlockTanksGame/res/blocks/readme.txt

   }

   "propellers" : {
-    "/name of the block, may include spaces/"
+    "/name of the block, may include spaces/" : {
+      "description" : "/informal description as shown to the player/" "axis" : "/name of the axis mount as defined in "blocks"/", "propellerMesh" : "/exact file name, relative to this file.
+Use .. to access parent map/", // mesh of the propeller "propellerOffset" : [/exact x/, /exact y/, /exact z/] // absolute offset of the propeller relative to the axis block origin
+    }
   }
 }
 End description of blocks.json format.
 Order of same-level components does not matter.